 Upon Registration: Role On-boarding

 Once you register as a communications representative, we have an online service unit orientation to help you understand your role.
-Then, each service unit volunteer must complete the position agreement every year, which includes a full position description.
+Volunteers must complete the position agreement for their Service Unit role.

 September–October: Get to know the Girl Scout Brand